stfc/PSycloneBench/benchmarks/smallmatvec/manual_versions/openmp/README.md

 capabilities of multiple versions of the kernel and multiple parallel traversing strategies.

-It was initially created by Chris Maynard using the PSyKE and Dino tools to extract the needed infrastructure and data from LFRic.
-Then extended by Sergi Siso to make it configurable to multiple OpenMP implementations and benchmark the KNL architecture for the IPCC at Hartree Centre project.

 Th most relevant files are:

 - `kdriver.F90` multiple thread-level parallelism and iteration order